 Do Thyme Inhalations

 Pour boiling water into a bowl and add 5 drops of thyme or eucalyptus oil to it.
 Place your face towards the bowl and cover your head with a towel.
 Take a deep breath for a few minutes.

 You can also drink boiled thyme (boil a teaspoon of plant in a glass of water for 5 minutes and drink it before it gets too cold).

 Another ideal plant for curing dry cough is boiling the Ginger root (cut half a centimeter from its root per glass of water).

 Chop some onions and keep it beside your bedside, the chemical will help relieve nasal congestion and bronchial ailments.

+Hope you liked our suggestions to home remedies for dry cough and itchy throat.
 If any of the remedies are not enough to calm the cough, call a doctor at home before it intensifies into headache and fever.